-Four Panel members have been appointed to sit as Professional Members.
-Three of the Professional Members are Chartered Town Planners and members of the Royal Town Planning Institute.
+Three Panel members have been appointed to sit as Professional Members.
+The three Professional Members are members of either the Royal Town Planning Institute or the Royal Institute of British Architects.
 They have a wide experience in planning matters in Jersey and the UK and have previously worked for the UK Planning Inspectorate.

-The remaining Panel members are Ordinary Members and come from a range of backgrounds but all have some experience of the planning process, e.g. as surveyors, lawyers, etc.
+The remaining Panel members are Ordinary Members and come from a range of backgrounds but all have some experience as members of other appeal tribunals or of the planning process, e.g. as surveyors, lawyers, etc.